Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
+1. Only List all the motivation theories ?
-1. How does motivation direct and energize behavior?
+2. How does motivation direct and energize behavior?
+3. Motivation ?
+Instinct ?
+Examples ?`363`
+4. Instinct approaches to behaviour ?`363`
+5. Drive-reduction approaches to motivation ?`364` Deficieny of drive reduction approach ?
+6. Arousal approaches to motivation ?`365`
+7. Incentive approaches to motivation ?`366` What is the problem with this theory ?
+8. Maslows's hierarchy of needs ?`368`
+9. Self determination theory ?
 ---
 #### Summary
 ---